remmmi/WooCommerce-Cart-REST-API/readme.txt

 Yes.
 Just install CoCart and activate it on the sites you want to use CoCart.

-= Can I have WordPress running on one domain and my headless ecommerce on another domain? =
+= Can I have WordPress running on one domain and my headless eCommerce on another domain? =

 Absolutely.
 That is what CoCart is mainly developed for.
 You just need to enable CORS.
 You can do that easily with [the CORS add-on](https://wordpress.org/plugins/cocart-cors/) or you can manually enable it via the filters available [in the documentation](https://docs.cocart.xyz/#filters-api-access-cors-allow-all-cross-origin-headers).

 = Will CoCart interfere with other plugins? =

 The majority of plugins are not REST API specific so it shouldn't.
-However, while we allow the source of truth for compatibility, there maybe a WooCommerce extension that returns data via an action hook that the REST API cannot understand during a specific action and may fail the response.
+However, while we allow the source of truth for compatibility, there may be a WooCommerce extension that returns data via an action hook that the REST API cannot understand during a specific action and may fail the response.

 If that does happen, simply report the situation with as much detail as possible on our [GitHub repository](https://github.com/co-cart/co-cart/issues) and we will try our best to find a solution.

 = How do I set up CoCart? =

 You will first need WooCommerce installed and set up to your configurations.
-Then install CoCart, activate and your ready to start using the REST API following the API Reference provided.
+Then install CoCart, activate and you're ready to start using the REST API following the API Reference provided.

 > Please check the requirements listed in the [installation](https://wordpress.org/plugins/cart-rest-api-for-woocommerce/#installation) section.

 = Why use CoCart and not WooCommerce’s Store API? =

 WooCommerce’s Store API is designed for the Gutenberg blocks which only requires a fixed format and is still prone to be used on native storefronts.
-It also lacks validation on the server end which you will need and not every extensions yet works with it out of the box.
+It also lacks validation on the server end which you will need and not every extension yet works with it out of the box.
 A lot of valuable information and abilities that developers require to help them are also unavailable and if you try to use the Store API for headless you will have issues managing the cart sessions.

 CoCart's API is designed for decoupling away from WordPress with ease.
-It's a plug and play solution that just works out of the box.
+It's a plug-and-play solution that just works out of the box.
 Also, improvements are always made to CoCart to ensure you get the best decoupled experience.

 = Do I need to have coding skills to use CoCart? =